Ladies' Literary Club

 The Ladies' Literary Club also known as Wednesday Literary Club was built as a social club building located at 61 Sheldon Street SE in Grand Rapids, Michigan.
 It was listed on the National Register of Historic Places in 1971.
-As of 2019, the building is being renovated into a social event space known as The Lit.
+It is currently owned by Rye Venue Management and operated by The Penny Loafer, LLC.

 History

 In 1869, a group of Grand Rapids women organized a small history class.
 In 1870, this grew into the Ladies' Literary Association, which was formally organized as an association that year.
 The Association was influential in opening a public library in the city.
 In 1882, the group was re-incorporated at the Ladies' Literary Club to promote literary and scientific subjects.
 The club grew, and in 1887 they decided to construct their own building.
 The Club purchased a lot and hired local architect William G. Robinson to design a clubhouse.
 Ground was broken in 1887, and construction was completed by December of that year.
-Major additions and renovations were completed in 1931.

-Major additions and renovations were completed in 1931.
-In 2005, the club disbanded due to declining membership.
+Major additions and renovations were completed in 1931 and in 2005, the club disbanded due to declining membership.
 In 2006, the remaining members transferred ownership of the building to Calvin College, which made $1 million worth of improvements to the building.
-The College used the building as a music, theater and entertainment venue.
+The college used the building as a music, theater and entertainment venue.
 However, in 2014, they decided to sell the building.

-In 2018, a group of investors purchased the building with the intention of renovating it to become The Lit event space.
+In 2018, Rye Venue Management purchased the building and invested further into renovations, removing all theater seats, adding a passthrough permanent cocktail bar complete with a custom bar top that displays the hundreds of 3-inch gold plaques with the names of donors and contributors, that were affixed to the chairs in the original theater.
+The newly remodeled building would now be called, "The Lit event space".

+In March, 2020, the US CDC declared a national emergency in response to the Covid 19 pandemic and ordered a shut down of all nonessential businesses, forcing The Lit to cancel all events until it was allowed to reopen near the end of the year.
+Consequently, the venue never truly rebounded and Rye Venue Management was forced to close its doors in 2024.
+It remained empty and unused until July 2025 when a locally based event company, "The Penny Loafer LLC" negotiated a usage agreement to take over operations of the building and restore it to a place for community to gather, utilizing the front parlor as, "The Parlor Cafe," returning the upstairs to a usable library and Bridal Suite, updating a Groom's Den in the lower level, and opening the theater to a variety of uses such as weddings and large events, concerts, vintage movie nights, dinner theater, comedy nights, open mic for upcoming local artists, dance classes, yoga, recitals, and space for local art groups to use for regular rehearsal and/or educational space, according to the owner of "The Penny Loafer LLC," Penny Hock.

 Over the years, the club has hosted speeches by Theodore Roosevelt, William Howard Taft, and Woodrow Wilson.